julienAvecScript/PythonAvecCapital/README.txt

 INSTALLATION
 ============
-Step 1 - Create API keys on Coinbase and Coinbase Pro and place each key's api_key and api_secret values in a config.json file like so:
+Step 1 - Create an API key on Coinbase Cloud and place the api_key and api_secret values in a config.json file like so:

 {
   "api_key": "organizations/********/apiKeys/*****************",
   "api_secret": "-----BEGIN EC PRIVATE KEY-----\\n*****************\\***********************\\n************************************==\\n-----END EC PRIVATE KEY-----\\n"
 }

+IMPORTANT: you need to grant this key "trade" and "view" permissions.

 Step 2 - Enter the robot parameters in a parameters.json file like so: